-- 4. The application to intervene shall contain: - (a) the name and address of the intervener; - (b) where the intervener has appointed a representative, the name and the business address of the representative; - (c) an address for service, if different from those under points (a) and (b); - (d) a statement of the circumstances establishing that the applicant is directly affected by the operative part of the contested measure and that it has an interest in the result of the case; - (e) a statement of the remedy sought by the intervener in support of or opposing, in whole or in part, the remedy sought by one of the parties; - (f) the pleas in law and the arguments of fact and law relied upon; - (g) where appropriate, the nature of any evidence offered in support; - (h) where appropriate, an indication as to what information in the application to intervene is to be regarded as confidential, and the reasons for the claimed confidentiality; - (i) an indication whether the intervener agrees that service is to be effected on him or her or, where appropriate, on his or her representative by telefax, e-mail or other technical means of communication. - 5.
-The application shall also bear the signature of the intervener or their representative.

-Where the applicant is a legal person, the instrument or instruments constituting and regulating that legal person or a recent extract from the register of companies, firms or associations or any other proof of its existence in law shall also be attached.
+- a) the name and address of the intervener; - b) where the intervener has appointed a representative, the name and the business address of the representative; - c) an address for service, if different from those under points (a) and (b); - d) a statement of the remedy sought by the intervener in support of or opposing, in whole or in part, the remedy sought by one of the parties; - e) the pleas in law and the arguments of fact and law relied on; - f) where appropriate, the nature of any evidence offered in support; - g) where appropriate, an indication as to what information in the application to intervene is to be regarded as confidential; - h) an indication whether the intervener agrees that service is to be effected on him or, where appropriate, on his representative by telefax, e-mail or other technical means of communication. - 5.
+The application to intervene shall also bear the signature of the intervener or his representative.
+Where the appellant is a legal person, the instrument or instruments constituting and regulating that legal person or a recent extract from the register of companies, firms or associations or any other proof of its existence in law shall also be attached. - 6.
+The Board of Appeal shall decide whether or not to allow the applicant to intervene. - 7.
+Interveners shall bear their own costs. - 8.
+The Registrar shall circulate the request of intervention to the parties of the proceeding without delay.